Helge-Stein-Group/Slurry_Bot/README.md

 ### Python Setup

 1. Connect your computer to the Arduino via a USB cable.
 (If it is not already connected.)
+2. Insure you cloned the repository.
-2. Confirm the COM Port of your connection using the device manager.
+3. Confirm the COM Port of your connection using the device manager.
-3. To test the setup you should open a file and run the testing code in the example section below.
+4. To test the setup you should open a file and run the motor testing code in `examples.ipynb`.

 ## Features